 No. An e-logging app that isn’t paired with in-cab hardware is not considered compliant with the ELD Mandate.
 ELD solutions that sync with smartphones like the KeepTruckin app provide a better user experience and facilitate organized and systematic collection of data, diminishing the potential for lost information and device malfunction.

 Have more questions on the ELD mandate?
-Our team wants to help your fleet stay informed and compliant on the rules and regulations.
-Learn more at keeptruckin.com/resources.
-You are also welcome to contact our support team in case you need any help.
+Our team wants to help your fleet stay informed and compliant with the rules and regulations.
+You are welcome to contact our support team in case you need any help.